thomasloven/lovelace-card-tools/README.md

 If called from `my-plugin.js` `cardTools.args()` will return the javascript object `{height: 5, flag: undefined, width: 10}`.

+If called from a callback function, `cardTools.args` requires the parameter `script` in order to determine the current script.
+It should have the value of `document.currentScript`, but must be defined outside of the callback scope.

 ### localize
 Returns the translation of certain strings (defined by string keys) to the users language.